sourcegraph/handbook/content/people-ops/modern-health.md

 ### Are my dependents eligible?

-Yes, coverage for dependents is included in your benefit.
+Yes, coverage for up to 3 dependents is included in your benefit.

 Dependents have the following complimentary sessions: 10 coaching sessions and 10 therapy sessions which they will receive separately from your reserved sessions.